test-summary/action/README.md

 * Integrates easily with your existing GitHub Actions workflow
 * Produces summaries from JUnit XML and TAP test output
 * Compatible with most testing tools for most development platforms
+* Produces step outputs, so you can pass summary data to other actions
-* Customizable to show just a summary, just failed tests, or all test results.
+* Customizable to show just a summary, just failed tests, or all test results
+* Output can go to the [Github job summary](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#adding-a-job-summary) (default) or to a file or `stdout`

 Getting Started
 ---------------
 To set up the test summary action, just add a few lines of YAML to your GitHub Actions workflow.
-For example, if your test harness produces JUnit XML outputs in the `test/results/` directory, and you want to produce a test summary in a file named `test-summary.md`, add a new step to your workflow YAML after your build and test step:
+For example, if your test harness produces JUnit XML outputs in the `test/results/` directory, and you want the output attached to the job summary, add a new step to your workflow YAML after your build and test step:

 ```yaml
 - name: Test Summary